Note

 Joystick operates based on the resistance change of two potentiometers (usually 10-kilo ohms).
 By changing resistance in x and y directions, Arduino receives varying voltages which are interpreted to x and y coordinates.
 The processor needs an ADC unit to change the joystick’s analog values into digital values and perform necessary processing.

-Arduino boards have six 10-bits ADC channels.
-It means the Arduino’s reference voltage (5 volts) is divided to 1024 segments.
-When joystick moves along the x-axis, the ADC value rises from 0 to 1023, with the value 512 in the middle.
+The default analogRead() resolution for Arduino Uno boards is 10 bits, which means the Arduino’s reference voltage (5 volts) is divided into 1024 segments.
+When the joystick moves along the x-axis, the ADC value rises from 0 to 1023, with the value 512 in the middle.
 The image below displays the ADC approximate value based on the joystick position.

 Usage